marisogo/test/README.md

 ## EN-CORE?

-#### <div align="center">Let's create a back-end execution, also called scenario in Taipy Core.
+#### <div align="center">Let's create a back-end execution, also called scenario using Taipy Core.
 Our scenario will filter movie data based on the genre you choose.
-This scenario will be submitted each time the genre selection changes and output the seven most popular movies of that genre. </div>
+This scenario will be submitted (i.e., executed) each time the genre selection changes and output the seven most popular movies of that genre. </div>
 <br>

-*Here is our filter function: it's a standard python function that will constitute our task in the scenario*
+*Here is our filter function: it's a standard python function that will constitute our unique task in the scenario*
 ```python
 def filtering_genre(initial_dataset: pd.DataFrame, selected_genre):
     filtered_dataset = initial_dataset[initial_dataset['genres'].str.contains(selected_genre)]